 - Express the aim of an experiment or investigation as a prediction or hypothesis, expressed in words or in the form of a sketch graph showing the expected result.
-The hypothesis should be: - a quantitative, testable, falsifiable prediction of the likely outcome - based on the information given in the question and on their knowledge and understanding of the topic being considered - Identify the independent variable in the experiment or investigation as the factor(s) that is manipulated or changed.
+The hypothesis should be: - a quantitative, testable, falsifiable prediction of the likely outcome - based on the information given in the question and on their knowledge and understanding of the topic being considered - Identify the independent variable in the experiment or investigation as a factor that is manipulated or changed.
 An experiment may incorporate changes in two independent variables, for example, the effect of light intensity on the rate of photosynthesis at two or more concentrations of carbon dioxide - Identify the dependent variable as the factor that is measured directly during the experiment or investigation.
-The dependent variable may respond to the changes in the independent variable - in some cases candidates may be required to identify that there is more than one dependent variable measured in an experiment, e.g. both the carbon dioxide release and oxygen uptake may be measured in respiration experiments - For investigations that have a hypothesis or aim stated in terms of a variable that cannot be measured directly, candidates will be required to identify: - o a feature of the investigation that can be measured directly, e.g. rate of transpiration - o a measurable aspect of transpiration that can be used, such as mass loss, distance moved by water in a capillary in a specified time
+The dependent variable may respond to the changes in the independent variable - in some cases candidates may be required to identify that there is more than one dependent variable measured in an experiment, e.g. both the carbon dioxide release and oxygen uptake may be measured in respiration experiments - For investigations that have a hypothesis or aim stated in terms of a variable that cannot be measured directly, candidates will be required to identify: - a feature of the investigation that can be measured directly and is related to the variable - a measurable aspect of the feature that can be used, e.g. rate of transpiration is a variable that can be assessed by direct measurement of mass loss or distance moved by water in a capillary in a specified time

-• Identify which key variables must be standardised in order to test a hypothesis effectively.
+Identify which key variables must be standardised in order to test a hypothesis effectively.
 Only variables that are appropriate for the given scenario and likely to have some effect on the investigation are expected, for example, time of investigation, but not those likely to have a very small effect, for example, using the same test-tube.